psytrap/minimalists_journal/script.md

 TL;DR
 * Monthly/Annual - monthly fits on your desk under your keyboard and good to stow in general
+* Monthly has tow section, one the weekly planners and one for making notes
+* Annual Journal contains the long term activites with plans, calendars, goals or reflections
 * Spiral Book -> quick start and suitable for beginners who have never done BuJo
 * Flexbook -> alternative different video
 * Just suggestions, derive your own style